vikingeducation/prep_basics/test-yourself-answers.md

 A terminal/shell that one opens and types in commands for various tasks (moving between directories, opening, editing files, removing files, changing settings and permissions, ,etc)
 *Contributed by [Michelle Ho](http://github.com/michelleyho)*

+Command line is a window to your operation system.
+Basically, this is a programm which helps you interact with almost anything on your computer.
 #### How do you open it on your computer?

 Type `cmd` under Start > Run on Windows, or `Command + Space`, type `terminal` on OSX, then hit `Enter`.